ValMobile/RealisticSurvival-Wiki/pages/Expanding-the-Wiki.md

 The names should be in lower case, contain no spaces, and use hyphens to separate words.
 Examples: "golden-greatsword-recipe.png", "sea-serpent.png", "lightning-dragon.png".

-Drag and drop the images you want to upload onto the grey area and hit "Commit changes".<br>
+Drag and drop the images you want to upload onto the gray area and hit "Commit changes".<br>
 Now you can use your image on any page using the following code snippet:<br>
 ```![image label](https://raw.githubusercontent.com/ValMobile/RealisticSurvival-Wiki/master/images/FILE_NAME)```<br>
 Replace FILE_NAME with the name of your file (e.g. "fire-dragon.png") and give the name a short description in the "image label" field.